isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 <!-- *  To learn how to deploy code to AEM as a Cloud Service, see the video in [Deploying to AEM as a Cloud Service]https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/overview.html?lang=en#coding-against-the-right-aem-version) article : -->

-### 3. Create JSON schema of headless adaptive form and upload it to your AEM SDK instance {#create-add-json-representation-of-headless-adaptive-forms}
+### 3. Create JSON structure of headless adaptive form and upload it to your AEM SDK instance {#create-add-json-representation-of-headless-adaptive-forms}

 A Headless Adaptive Forms is represented as a JSON file.
 You can get a sample form from [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--contact) or use the sample form includes in Archetype Project at `[Archetype Project]\ui.content\src\main\content\jcr_root\content\dam\myheadlessform\af_model_sample.json`.
 This document uses the [introduction](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-examples--introduction) form from Storybook.
 It is a single field form to help you quickly get started with Headless Adaptive Forms. <!-- The [specifications](/help/assets/Headless-Adaptive-Form-Specification.pdf) document provides detailed information about various components, rules, and constraints for Headless Adaptive Forms -->

-To create and upload the schema:
+To create and upload the JSON structure:

 1. Create a plain-text file with extension `.json`.
 For example, `myfirstform.json`.
 You can create the file anywhere on your file system or in your AEM Archetype based project at `\<project-name>\ui.content\src\main\content\jcr_root\content\dam\myheadlessform\<formname>.json`
 1. Add the following JSON content to your `.json` file and save it: